quicwg/base-drafts/draft-ietf-quic-transport.md

 When a Stream Data field has a length of 0, the offset in the STREAM frame is the offset of the next byte that would be sent.

+When new data is to be sent on a stream, a sender MUST set the encapsulating STREAM frame's offset field to the stream offset of the first byte of this new data.
 The first byte in the stream has an offset of 0.
 The largest offset delivered on a stream - the sum of the re-constructed offset and data length - MUST be less than 2^62.

 ## CRYPTO Frame {#frame-crypto}